hybridgroup/gobot/README.md

 You may access the [robeaux](https://github.com/hybridgroup/robeaux) React.js interface with Gobot by navigating to `http://localhost:3000/index.html`.

+## CLI

+Gobot uses the Gort [http://gort.io](http://gort.io) Command Line Interface (CLI) so you can access important features right from the command line.
+We call it "RobotOps", aka "DevOps For Robotics".
+You can scan, connect, update device firmware, and more!

+Gobot also has its own CLI to generate new projects, adaptors, and drivers.
+You can check it out at [https://github.com/hybridgroup/gobot/cli](https://github.com/hybridgroup/gobot/cli).

 ## Documentation
 We're busy adding documentation to our web site at http://gobot.io/ please check there as we continue to work on Gobot